nvdla/doc/doc/ias/unit_description.rst

 All stripe operations in one block operation have the same atomic operation number.
-The partial sums from the same block operation are added together per stripe operation in convolution accumulator.
-These results are called accumulative sum
+The partial sums from the same block operation are added together per stripe operation in the convolution accumulator.
+These results are called accumulative sum.

 The equation of accumulative sum is: